 Adding more light to the backyard is always a good thing!

 I’ve been in the hammock pretty much every day at some point for the past week, and I don’t plan to stop anytime soon.
-(Since we don’t have any large trees within the fence that are close enough to each other, we went with a hammock on a stand, and it’s much more comfortable than I had imagined!)
+(Since we don’t have any large trees close enough to each other, we bought a hammock on a stand, and it’s much more comfortable than I had imagined!)